kojiado/pub-quiz/README.md

 The application will be accessible at `http://localhost:3000/`.

-Please note that for a real-world scenario, you would typically implement authentication and authorization to ensure secure access to these features.
-In this example, the app allows anyone to create, edit, and delete quizzes for demonstration purposes.
+In a real-world scenario, it is crucial to implement authentication and authorization to ensure secure access to application features.
+For the purposes of this example, the app currently allows anyone to create, edit, and delete quizzes for demonstration purposes.

 Thank you for exploring the Pub Quiz App.
 If you have any questions or feedback, please feel free to reach out.